-Inner Line Permit for Spiti Valley (ILP)
+Inner Line Permit Spiti Valley

 The fact actually is that the term ILP is only applicable to permit that an Indian need to get.
-For foreigners, the term used is protected area permit.
-The purpose is the same for both; to authorize a civilian entry in to inner line areas however the format and the procedures are different.
+For foreigners, the term used is a protected area permit.
+The purpose is the same for both; to authorize a civilian entry into inner line areas however the format and the procedures are different.

 Protected Area Permit for Spiti Valley for Foreign Nationals

-Apart from these places, permits are also issued from ADM office in Rampur and Udaipur.
+Apart from these places, permits are also issued from the ADM office in Rampur and Udaipur.
 Offices are upon from 10 AM until 5 however in order to get a permit, make sure you reach there before 3 PM.
 The process of getting the permit can take up to 2-3 hours so you should plan your travel accordingly.

 Validity & Procedure

-Validity of the permit is 2 weeks from the issue date.
+The validity of the permit is 2 weeks from the issue date.
 If your trip extends beyond two weeks, you will again have to apply and get another permit after the current one expires.
 Once you have the permit, please ensure that you are carrying multiple copies of it as you will have to submit one at each check post.

-Tricky part around getting this permit is the involvement of a travel agency.
+The tricky part around getting this permit is the involvement of a travel agency.
 You will be required to get a letter from a registered travel agent stating that they are sponsoring you and a permit can be issued.

 You will also have to fill out the permit application form which you can get at the SDM office itself.
 A better and easier way to get this done to contact a travel agency and rather than asking them to give you a letter, pay a little extra and ask them to get the permit itself for you.

 Officially, there is no charge for these permits.
 Some time ago, a “Sugam Center” was set up in Shimla in order to make the process of obtaining these permits faster and easier.
 A charge for Rs.
 200 was also added to be paid at the Sugam center as a “convenience fee”.

 If you are a solo traveler or a group of less than 4, then do not try to get the permit in Shimla as you will be denied.
 Rather, continue to Reckong Peo and apply there.
-This rule somehow is not applicable in Peo and you will easily get the permit even if you are a solo traveler.
+This rule somehow is not applicable in Peo.
+You will easily get the permit even if you are a solo traveler.

 If you do not want to go through the hassle, then there are a few travel agents in both Reckong Peo and Kalpa who can help get the permit on your behalf for about Rs.
 100 to Rs.
 200 per person.

-Inner Line Permits for Spiti Valley for Indian Citizens
+Inner Line Permit for Spiti – Conclusion